pjbiggs/Massey203311/Week12/Week12.md

 # We use the same "avg.reads" from above as the argument to dpois
 # and we only get the exact Poisson numbers for 1:12 as those are the only ones
 # on our plot.
-points(0:12, dpois(0:12,avg.reads)*n.genes, ty="o", bg="pink", lwd=3, pch=21)
+> points(0:12, dpois(0:12,avg.reads)*n.genes, ty="o", bg="pink", lwd=3, pch=21)
 ```

-This line should follow the distribution fairly closely, with some sampling noise, and it should be a beatiful shade of pink.
+This line should follow the distribution fairly closely, with some sampling noise, and it should be a beautiful shade of pink.

 ### Visualising the toy data with a heatmap